Health

 2. Annual change is possible for everyone

-You can cancel your current health insurance at the beginning of the year.
+You can cancel und change your current health insurance at the beginning of the year.
 That goes for everyone.
 You can join the health insurer of your choice as they are not allowed to deny you coverage.
 Around 30 percent of those surveyed did not know this.
 And around half thought that gender and health would affect the amount of their premiums – but this is not the case.

 3. Several factors influence the premium